Security-Onion-Solutions/securityonion-docs/idh.rst

 Installation
 ------------

 IDH nodes are dedicated to just being IDH nodes and cannot run any other services.
 Therefore, you must have a separate manager to connect to.
 You can join a new IDH node to an existing Standalone deployment or full distributed deployment.
-Starting in Security Onion 2.3.120, our ISO image includes a new boot menu option for IDH installs that will partition your disk appropriately with lower requirements than a full installation.
+Our ISO image includes a new boot menu option for IDH installs that will partition your disk appropriately with lower requirements than a full installation.

 .. warning::